Life Science, Earth Science

 Now that you have a class of archaeobotany experts, let’s explore some authentic archaeological data!
 Archaeologists across the country provided data for students to explore.
 The data are excerpted from summary tables in real archaeology reports and state databases.

-Teachers: Choose one or more regional datasets to review and compare with your classroom data.
+Teachers: Choose one or more regional datasets (download this regional archaeological archaeobotany spreadsheet) to review and compare with your classroom data.

 Optional: Make column charts or bar graphs of the archaeological data for a visual comparison.